 It is not always by going from bad to worse that a society falls into revolution...
 The social order destroyed by a revolution is almost always better than that which immediately preceded it, and experience shows that the most dangerous moment for a bad government is generally that in which it sets about reform. - Tocqueville

-Aristotle opined on the causes of revolution in the first quotation above.
-While he is right that revolutions tend to occur in poor countries, most poor countries do not have revolutions and as Tocqueville famously observed of the French Revolution, it may be an improvement of living conditions that precipitates a revolution.
+While Aristotle is right that revolutions tend to occur in poor countries, most poor countries do not have revolutions and as Tocqueville famously observed of the French Revolution, it may be an improvement of living conditions that precipitates a revolution.
 Recent theories, however, have not focused on the economy as a key cause of revolutions and as Goldstone (2001) puts it, “a short and consistent list of the factors leading to revolution appears to be a chimera.”

 Republics decline into democracies and democracies degenerate into despotisms. - Aristotle

 Republics have a longer life and enjoy better fortune than principalities, because they can profit by their greater internal diversity.
 They are better able to meet emergencies. - Machiavelli

 Republics end in luxury; monarchies in poverty. - Montesquieu